kevinsgeo/next_chapter/README.md

 ## Tech Stack
 ### **Frontend:**
 - **Jetpack Compose:** Used for building the app's modern, responsive, and declarative UI.
-- **CameraX:** Integrated for capturing and uploading book images directly from the app.
+- **CameraX:** Integrated for capturing and scanning book barcodes directly from the app.
 - **Material3 Design:** Ensures consistency and adherence to modern UI/UX principles.

 ### **Backend:**